j-max/flower_nn/README.md

 - [raw_data_in_repo](./data/flowers)
 - [tts_data](./data/split)

+In order to create the train test split of the images, run the

 2. Models
 - [FSM](./models/fsm.ipynb): a simple convolutional neural net with a Convolutional2D layer, a MaxPooling layer, one dense layer and a softmax output.
+- [SSM](./models/ssm.py): added one extra dense layer to the fsm, which reulted in a validation accuracy of .4422 after 10 epochs.